wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Castillo also said that another advantage is that it has **the processing power as powerful as a MacBookAir.**

-> When the first iPhone came out, it opened all possibilities.
+> "When the first iPhone came out, it opened all possibilities.
 > And certainly, you were not just having a phone, but you were using an operating system that had many different applications.
 > We have done that with the CROWN.
 So the CROWN also has CPUs, Ram, and enough computing power to run machine learning and very complex processing algorithms.
-So we are able to also run applications on the device.
+So we are able to also run applications on the device."

 &nbsp;